-Louisiana criminal statutes defines theft as the taking anything of value which belongs to another person, either without the consent of the other person, or by fraudulent conduct.
+Louisiana criminal statutes define theft as the taking of anything of value that belongs to another person, either without consent or by fraudulent conduct.
+Any theft must involve the intent to deprive a person permanently of the property.
 (La.
-Rev. Stat.
-14:67(A).)
-Any theft must involve the intent to deprive the other person permanently of the property that is the subject of the taking.
+Rev. Stat. § 14:67(A) (2019).)

 Many theft offenses will fall into the catch-all definition described above, but Louisiana statutes also identify several specific types of theft.
-Here's a list of those offenses (with a citation to the relevant Lousiana Revised Statutes section in parentheses for those that want to do a little additional legal research):
+Here's a list of those offenses:

-Theft of property valued at less than $500, which usually receives the lightest punishment of all theft offenses in Louisiana, will be punished much more harshly if the offender has two or more prior theft convictions.
-In that case, instead of the typical six month maximum for imprisonment, the offender may receive a sentence of imprisonment of not more than two years, or a fine of not more than $2,000 (instead of the typical cap of $1,000), or both.
-(14:67(B)(3).)
+Misdemeanor theft.
+Misdemeanor theft (property valued at less than $1,000) increases to a felony-level offense if the offender has two or more prior theft convictions.
+In that case, instead of the typical six-month sentence, the offender may receive a sentence of imprisonment of not more than two years, a fine of not more than $2,000, or both.

 Firearm theft.
 A person who commits a first offense for theft of a firearm can be sentenced to two to ten years' imprisonment.
 The second offense carries a penalty of five to 15 years' imprisonment, and a third offense carries a 15- to 30-year sentence.